cleitontorres23/terraform-project/README.md

 Let'go to put apart some components just to help us to understand how the drew is and make the code clear.
 I hope so!

-Working with module is a best practice to
+You are going to create this files below :

-You are goingo to create this files below :
+Your directory structure will look similar to the one below.

 ``` ruby
 ├── main.tf